sghd6/Markdown/Lighter Side.md

 ##Split

 This thriller follows three girls kidnapped by a man with multiple personality disorder.
 James MacAvoy gives a very intense performance as the film's antagonist.
 There is a good build-up to the film's climax that blends well with the main characters tragic backstory.
 I follow M Night Shamalan's film career and can honestly say this is one of his best.

+##It Follows

+This unique film follows a young woman being pursued by a demonic entity that slowly walks towards her.
+This film uses the gimmick to its full extent, with the characters strategizin how to out run and beat th